The Good Schools Guide Review of Bolton School Boys' Division Junior School, Bolton, BL1 4RD

 Click here to read Our View on this school

-Since September 2008, Mr Stephen Whittaker (40s), BEd from Chester College, part of Liverpool University, and an NPQH.
-Taught at St James' CE school in Lower Darwin for six years before becoming deputy head of St John's CE/Methodist Primary School in Brinscall, then head of St Peter's CE Primary, Chorley.
+Since 2008, Mr Stephen Whittaker (40s), BEd from Chester College, part of Liverpool University, and an NPQH.
+Taught at St James' CE school in Lower Darwen for six years before becoming deputy head of St John's CE/Methodist Primary School in Brinscall, then head of St Peter's CE Primary, Chorley.
 Came to view job and school for a fresh challenge and something different - knew immediately from the welcome and life in the place that this was the school for him.
 Big fan of the 'tweak to transform' concept - taking something that's already good and making small changes to keep on improving it.

 Married to an infant teacher, with two children settled in other schools.
 A vicar's son, he leads Leyland Methodist Church's music and drama group, co-writing and producing an annual musical involving over 80 youngsters in his spare time.
 Into music, he's a drummer in a band and has delighted boys, junior and senior, by enhancing school performances with his backing.

 Moving on in April 2015 and will be replaced by Mrs Susan Faulkner, who has been deputy head at the school since 2011.
 A Durham University graduate, she has also taught at Stonyhurst Junior School and been a deputy head for six years before joining Bolton School.

 Assessment by English, maths, VR and non-VR exams and interviews with head and deputy, looking at academic ability and extracurricular passions.
 Only slightly over-subscribed so bright applicants should bag a place; feedback given.
 Children from infants have rite of passage into juniors - they've already entered after assessment.

 Junior boys have to sit same entry for seniors as outsiders but almost all pass, and in fact they tend to sit in the top quarter of the overall intake's ability.
 One or two to MGS instead and a few to state secondary schools.